 Early on SEOs recognized the value Google and other search engines were associating with a website's links to other sites.
 This knowledge created a dilemma for credible websites masters and authentic bloggers.
-To make money, spurious link farms were created, and the links were sold to unaware webmasters.
+To make money, spurious link farms were created, and the links were sold to unaware webmasters

-Website masters were aware of the value of external links and quickly fell for this bait.
-This activity created a dilemma for websites like Wikipedia where hundreds of webmasters, SEO created links to their websites.
+Website masters were aware of the value of external links and quickly fell for this bait. websites like Wikipedia where hundreds of webmasters, SEO created links to their sites.
 Jokes and similar gibberish were placed on blog sites and linked to websites.
 This caused a huge problem for authentic blogger sites that were encouraging to participate in blog discussions.
-However, the spurious links were a headache and some blog sites inserted no-follow in their sites.
+However, the spurious links were a headache, and some blog sites inserted no-follow in their sites.
 This to a great extent stopped this practice.

-The fear of No-follow links being associated with a website caused worries for website masters and they stopped purchasing links from unqualified sources.
+The fear of No-follow links being associated with a site caused worries for website masters and they stopped purchasing links from unqualified sources.
 They relied on credible sources to link to or to request the websites to link to their sites.

 Today search engines are looking at a lot of factors.
 Social media sites like Facebook and Twitter that send a lot of signals are no-follow.
 These links may be valuable to your site.
 Similarly, some posts on blog sites have value although they are no following.